DFHack/dfhack/Readme.rst

 Empty lines and data after a ``#`` are ignored as comments.
 To skip a row in your design, use a single ``;``.

+One comment in the file may contain the phrase ``start(3,5)``.
+It is interpreted as an offset for the pattern: instead of starting at the cursor, it will start 3 tiles left and 5 tiles up from the cursor.

-The script takes the plan filename, starting from the root df folder.
+The script takes the plan filename, starting from the root df folder (where Dwarf Fortress.exe is found).

 invasion-now
 ============